 But thanks to a new partnership with Chase and the Pay Yourself Back benefit available to Chase Sapphire cardholders, you can now use Chase Ultimate Rewards points to book an Airbnb stay until at least April 1, 2022.
 When you do, your points have the same value as they do through the Chase Travel Portal – 1.25 cents each with the Preferred Card and 1.5 cents each with the Reserve.

-Let’s walk through how you can use a new feature of the Chase Ultimate Rewards program to book an Airbnb stay with points.
+Let’s walk through how you can use the Pay Yourself Back feature of the Chase Ultimate Rewards program to book an Airbnb stay with points.

-The Chase Ultimate Rewards Pay Yourself Back Benefit
+How Chase Pay Yourself Back Works

 To use the benefit, simply log into your Chase online account and head to the Ultimate Rewards homepage.
 From here, you will see the Pay Yourself Back feature listed as one of the options in the top navigation bar.

 Once you select Pay Yourself Back, you will see a list of transactions on your card from the past 90 days that are eligible to remove with Chase Ultimate Rewards points.
 As a reminder, these transactions will be from restaurants, home improvement stores, grocery stores, and both Target and Wal-Mart.

-When you find the transaction you want to pay yourself back for, simply select the “Apply Full Amt” checkbox, or select any cash value that you would like to credit yourself back for and Chase will calculate the appropriate amount of Ultimate Rewards points that it will cost.
+When you find the transaction you want to pay yourself back for, simply select the “Apply Full Amount” checkbox, or select any cash value that you would like to credit yourself back for and Chase will calculate the appropriate amount of Ultimate Rewards points that it will cost.

-Just like that, you will receive a statement credit to erase the charge via Pay Yourself Back.
+Once you click the blue “Redeem” box, you will receive a statement credit to erase the charge via Pay Yourself Back.
 Chase indicates that it will take up to three business days for you to see the credit.
 But my experience is that it comes much quicker.